anmaurer/ProjectBotany563/notebook-log.md

 ```

 ### Computing the genetic distances
-Tamura and Nei 1993 model chosen, which allows for different rates of transitions and transversions, heterogeneous base frequencies, and between-site variation of the substitution rate (more on Models of Evolution).
+Tamura and Nei 1993 model chosen, which allows for different rates of transitions and transversions, heterogeneous base frequencies, and between-site variation of the substitution rate.

 ```
 Uce2D <- dist.dna(Uce2bin, model="TN93")